 Expansion ports can support 10G SFP+ fiber modules and 1G SFP modules.
 A 10G fiber SFP+ module and a 1G fiber SFP module will only auto-negotiate speed settings.
-See Using SPF modules with Bigleaf routers for more information.
+See Using SFP modules with Bigleaf routers for more information.

 Using an expansion port as a WAN port